-Export the registry file for the Windows Defender key in the recently created folder.
+- Export the registry file for the Windows Defender key in the recently created folder.
 It’s in .reg format.

-You will get a warning message that asks, “Are you sure you want to permanently delete this key and all its subkeys?”
+- You will get a warning message that asks, “Are you sure you want to permanently delete this key and all its subkeys?”
 Click “Yes” to proceed.

 Issue Resolved: “This Setting is Managed by Your Administrator”

-Restart your system and go back to the Reputation-based protection menu.
-You will see that you can now enable/disable the SmartScreen freely, as the “Check apps and files” screen has been enabled once again.
+Restart your system and go back to the “Reputation-based protection” menu.
+You will see that you can now enable/disable the SmartScreen freely, as the “Check apps and files” screen is now active once again.

-Also under “Virus & Threat Protection Settings,” Real-time and Cloud protection are re-enabled.
+Also, under “Virus & Threat Protection Settings,” Real-time and Cloud protection are re-enabled.

 We had deleted the registry files of Windows Defender to achieve the results.
 Now it’s time to restore them.
 For that, go back to the backup folder and double-click on the parent Windows Defender registry file first.
 You’ll get a warning screen asking whether you want to add files to the registry.
-Click “yes” to continue, and the older registry files for Windows Defender will return.
+Click “Yes” to continue, and the older registry files for Windows Defender will return.